mezis/mezis.github.com/_drafts/learning-part-2.md

 The last point is particularly important.
-The two metrics are quite different one is an objective quantitative measurement, the other is a count that could vary wildly depending on the threshold chosen to discriminate our _postive_ and _negative_ classes.
+The two metrics are quite different one is an objective quantitative measurement, the other is a count that could vary wildly depending on the threshold chosen to discriminate our _positive_ and _negative_ classes.
 Fortunately, they end up aligning fairly neatly.

 For _pairwise_ accuracy, the